CHIARA’S TWO WEEK FLASHPACKING TRIP ACROSS RAJASTHAN route & tour description

 Chiara only had two weeks to experience the culture and history of the country.
-Since she was flying into Delhi and she was traveling from late August to September (monsoon in India), traveling from Agra across Rajasthan made the most sense.
+Since she was flying into Delhi and she was travelling from late August to September (monsoon in India), travelling from Agra across Rajasthan made the most sense.

 From October until March, Rajasthan is frequented by backpackers.
 These are winter months in India and the weather is very pleasant in this usually hot and dry state.
 However, August and September can also be great months to travel across Rajasthan.

 While the region does not receive too much rainfall, it does occasionally rain in August and September.
 This causes a drop in temperatures and Rajasthan is at its greenest during these months.
 A sight you would not get too see any other time of the year.

 We started Chiara’s flashpacking trip to Rajasthan from Delhi, and she drove to Agra and Jaipur.
 We suggested that she make some interesting stops at Fatehpur Sikhri and Abhaneri step-well along the way.

 She then proceeded to visit the sand dunes of Jaisalmer, followed by the blue city of Jodhpur.
 She ended her trip in the lake city of Udaipur.

 On this trip, Chiara used a combination of car hires which allowed her the freedom to make some interesting stops along the way.
 She also travelled in trains – well, because trains in India are a fun experience.